code-chimp/code-chimp.github.io/content/posts/psa-clean-up-package-json/index.md

 {{< /highlight >}}

 So any time I find a new section of key-value pairs that I do not think belong in the **package.json** I consult the documentation to see if an option exists to move it out into a separate file.
-For me personally the minor expense of a few extra files in my project root for the benefit of having all of the configuration more focused into digestible bits is worth it.
+For me, personally, having my project configuration more focused into digestible chunks is worth the minor expense of afew extra files in my project root.

 {{< figure src="project_tree.png" alt="project root" caption="a fairly average project root" >}}